hlandgarten/hlandgarten.github.io/_pages/about.md

 <details>
   <summary><strong>Click to expand</strong></summary>

-**Before Lifeboat.
+- Before Lifeboat.
 Before Microsoft BASIC.
-Before the PC boom…** I was already building.
+Before the PC boom… I was already building.
+- My setup:

-I had a **Teletype Model 33 ASR** for output and a **one-line LED terminal** for input.
-My storage?
-A **cassette tape**.
+  - **Teletype Model 33 ASR** for output
+  - **One-line LED terminal** for input
+  - **Cassette tape** for storage

-I wrote a complete **pack list, invoice, and A/R posting system** in BASIC—on that hardware.
-It was primitive, but it automated hours of work.
+- I built a full **pack list, invoice, and A/R system in BASIC** on that hardware.

-Then came the **Altair 8800**.
-When I ran Microsoft BASIC from **paper tape** and saw it greet me on that LED terminal, I knew the future had arrived.
+- Then came the **Altair 8800**, and **paper tape**.
+I ran Microsoft BASIC and watched it display its name—on that same LED terminal.
+- That’s when I knew the future had arrived.

-> I wasn’t just watching the birth of personal computing.
+> *I wasn’t just watching the birth of personal computing.
-> I was helping raise it.
+> I was helping raise it.*

 ![Altair 8800](/assets/images/altair-8800.jpg)
 *Altair 8800 – the first widely recognized personal computer*